Which Style Guide Should Authors Use: Chicago, AP or MLA?

 Regional Choices, Decided Early

-Choose US or UK English before page one.
-Then pair the choice with a dictionary.
+Choose US or UK English before you get too far into the draft.
+Then pair that choice with a dictionary and keep it consistent.

 Build a Living Style Sheet